sampoder/oakland-tech-while-loops/README.md

 # otech-while-loops
-A lesson while loops: use the robot to eat them all!
+A lesson on while loops: use the robot to eat them all!